-Confidentiality.
+Confidentiality

 Student medical records are confidential.
 Medical records and information contained in the records may be shared with therapists and physicians who are involved in the student's care, and otherwise will not be released without the student's permission except as allowed by law.
 Students who wish to have their medical records or information released to other parties should complete a release of information form at the time of each office visit or service.

+Class Excuses

-Class Excuses.
-The responsibility of excusing students from class rests with the faculty.
-Consequently the Student Health Service does not issue "excuses" for students.
-Students who are evaluated at the Student Health Service are encouraged to discuss their medical situations with their professors.
+The responsibility for excusing students from class rests with the faculty.
+Consequently, the Student Health Service does not issue "excuses" for students.
+Students who are evaluated at the Health Service are encouraged to discuss their medical situations with their professors.
 A receipt documenting visits is available to students at checkout.
-Information concerning hospitalization and prolonged illnesses is sent, with the student's permission, to the appropriate dean.
+Information concerning hospitalization and prolonged illnesses is sent, with the student's permission, to the appropriate Dean.

-Student Insurance Program Information.Health insurance is required as a condition of enrollment for full-time students.
-Students who demonstrate comparable coverage may waive the coverage provided by Wake Forest University.
-Information about the policy plan and process instructions can be found at shi.wfu.edu.
+Student Insurance Program

+Health insurance is required as a condition of enrollment for all degree-seeking students at Wake Forest University.
+Students who demonstrate comparable coverage to WFU's health insurance plan and meet our criteria may waive the coverage provided by WFU.
+Information about the policy plan, process instructions and full information regarding eligibility can be found at http://sip.studentlife.wfu.edu/.

-Inclement Weather.
+Inclement Weather

 When the University is closed due to inclement weather, the Student Health Service will have limited staff and will be able to provide care only for injuries and urgent illnesses.
-Appointments will be rescheduled.
+Appointments may be rescheduled.

-Retention of Medical Records.
-Student medical records are retained for ten years after the last treatment, after which time they are destroyed.
+Retention of Medical Records

+Student medical records are retained for 10 years after the last treatment, after which time they are destroyed.
 Immunization records are kept longer.